CAUGHT: 'Antifa Graffiti' Matches GOP Rep's Handwriting

-Category: World Politics Hits: 6Another Republican caught in a lie on Twitter.
+Category: World Politics Hits: 10Another Republican caught in a lie on Twitter.
 Sad!
 Nancy Mace of South Carolina is in the Marge Greene/Lauren Boehbert camp of no-substance attention-seekers taking over the GOP.
 And this weekend she decided she needed more. https://twitter.com/NancyMace/status/1399695342635991042/photo/4 But eagle-eyed Twitter accounts noticed some qualities to the graffiti that were...unique.
 Ma'am, your handwriting is readily available on the internet.
 Whoever the mysterious cursing anarchists were, they used upside down "u"s to dot their "i"s. pic.twitter.com/XmWSgm47nI — Bess Kalb (@bessbell) June 1, 2021

 Read more https://crooksandliars.com/2021/06/caught-antifa-graffiti-matches-gop-reps